 Accept responsibility for what you wear.
 No excuses, ever.

-Conduct a regular closet inventory (ideally every six months), the purpose being to prioritize items in your wardrobe and purge yourself of things that you don’t wear.
+Conduct a regular closet inventory (ideally every six months), the purpose being to prioritize items in your wardrobe and purge the things you don’t wear.
 Give them away if they’re in good shape.

 Be mindful of personal health: Have an annual physical and exercise regularly, even if that is just walking (my regimen of choice).